Looke (streaming platform): History

-In August 2018, it launched space in the NOW app', for NET and Claro TV customers.
+In August 2018, Looke launched its channel in the NOW app, for NET and Claro TV customers.
 In October 2018, Looke Kids for Apple TV was launched.
-Also in October, it exhibited audiovisual productions in partnership with Spcine Play.
+Also in October, it streamed productions in partnership with Spcine Play.

 In February 2019, it launched its Apple TV app.
 In July 2019, it started a partnership with operator Tim Brasil.
-In October 2019, he began to air his first telenovela, Ouro Verde, which was shown on Rede Bandeirantes.
+In July 2019, it began streaming all episodes of the Portuguese telenovela Ouro Verde simultaneously with Rede Bandeirantes with the first two episodes available for free.

 In September 2020, Looke became one of the channels on Prime Video (Brazil), alongside Paramount+, MGM (Metro-Goldwyn-Mayer), Starzplay and Noggin.
 Also in 2020, Arte 1 Play, the Arte 1 channel streaming service, was launched on the platform.

 In April 2022, it was made available in Mexico, also as an Amazon Prime Video channel.